-Energy Commission meetings are scheduled the 3rd Thursday of each month at 7 pm in the First Floor Meeting Room at City Hall.
+Energy Commission meetings are scheduled the 3rd Thursday of each month at 7 pm in City Hall West Meeting Room 1.

 |Sean Dunn, Chairman|